Donald Trump Slams Mike Pence For Lacking ‘Courage’ To Overturn Election Results As Protesters Storm Capitol

 Democrat Joe Biden convincingly won both the popular vote and the Electoral College in November last year, but Trump has refused to accept the outcome of the race, promoting evidence-free theories about widespread voter fraud.

-After losing dozens of lawsuits in courts across the nation, Trump put pressure on Republican lawmakers and Pence, urging them to object to the results vote and prevent Biden from being inaugurated.
+After losing dozens of lawsuits in courts across the nation, Trump put pressure on Republican lawmakers and Pence, urging them to object to the results and prevent Biden from being inaugurated.

 Most Republicans have pushed back on the commander-in-chief.
 Crucially, Pence — who is presiding over the ongoing joint session of the U.S. Congress — said earlier today that he cannot overturn the results.